 October 3-4, 2018

-This year's workshop coincides with ORNL's 75th Anniversary "Nuclear Week" celebration, which will include networking opportunities for all.
+This year's workshop coincides with ORNL's 75th Anniversary "Nuclear Week" celebration, which included networking opportunities for all.

 Several events will occur during the first week of October 2018 around the commemoration of the 75th anniversary of ORNL in a week denoted “Nuclear Opportunities Week.”
 We are pleased to announce the ETEC Nuclear Suppliers Workshop (NSW) on Tuesday, October 2 on the ORNL campus.
 On Wednesday, October 3 and Thursday, October 4, ORNL will host the 4th Annual MSR Workshop, with this year’s theme of "Creating a Self-Supporting Economy of Ideas and Applications for MSRs."

 The attendance fee for the Nuclear Suppliers Workshop is $150 per person, which includes meals and a hosted reception at ORNL the evening of October 2.
 The attendance fee for the ORNL MSR Workshop is also $150 per person, which includes a joint reception with the NSW attendees on October 2 and a hosted reception on Wednesday evening, October 3.
 A single fee of $200 allows attendance at both workshops.

 To learn more about all of the events happening during Nuclear Opportunities Week (NOW), visit https://eteconline.org/now/.
 To register for the NSW, visit https://eteconline.org/now/registration/.
 If interested in attending both the NSW and the MSR workshops for a reduced fee, visit https://eteconline.org/now/registration/.